caaatherineb/2025hackathon-datasets/README.md

 ## 🛠️ How to Use

-Use these datasets to explore campus trends, ask meaningful questions, or just have fun experimenting with data.
+These datasets are yours to explore — dig into campus trends, ask big questions, or just have fun experimenting with data!

+- Smaller files can be viewed directly on GitHub.
+- Larger files will need to be downloaded to your device.
+(Heads up: check the file sizes before downloading — especially if your laptop is running low on storage or battery!)

 We can’t wait to see what you build.